-- The Parliamentarian need not be an SA member.
+The Parliamentarian need not be an SA member.
 The office of Parliamentarian holds no special voting privileges.
-The - 193 Parliamentarian also may not hold the President or Executive Vice President positions.
-The responsibilities of the - 194 Parliamentarian are as follows:
+The Parliamentarian also may not hold the President or Executive Vice President positions.
+The responsibilities of the Parliamentarian are as follows:

-- 1. Advise the President on questions of parliamentary procedure. - 2.
-Classify new actions brought before the SA into the categories specified in Article III, Section 2, Item A - 3.
-Upon a specific request by an SA voting member, the Parliamentarian shall give the Assembly his/her recommendation on a parliamentary inquiry. - 4.
-The Parliamentarian shall present a workshop on parliamentary procedure and this charter to the incoming assembly, preferably before the end of the spring semester but no later than the fourth week of the fall semester. - 5.
-The Parliamentarian shall administer The Community Clause of the Student Assembly charter. - 6.
-The Parliamentarian shall count a hand vote to discern simple majority from the gallery, where all eligible voters sit in a designated area. - 7.
-The Parliamentarian shall-send resolutions detailing changes to SA governing documents to the Office of the Assemblies as soon as they are passed by the SA coordinate with the Office of Assemblies to insure that the SA governing documents are public and reflect the changes made by the SA.
+1. Advise the President and committee chairs on questions of parliamentary procedure.

+2. Classify new actions brought before the SA into the categories specified in Article III, Section 2, Item A

+3. Upon a specific request by an SA voting member, the Parliamentarian shall give the Assembly his/her recommendation on a parliamentary inquiry.

+4. The Parliamentarian shall present a workshop on parliamentary procedure and this charter to the incoming assembly, preferably before the end of the spring semester but no later than the fourth week of the fall semester.

+5. The Parliamentarian shall count a hand vote to discern simple majority from the gallery, where all eligible voters sit in a designated area.

+6. The Parliamentarian shall coordinate with the Office of Assemblies to insure that the SA governing documents are public and reflect the changes made by the SA.